Vestwell Q&A: What Every HR Pro Should Know About 401(k)s

 AS: This burden should not fall entirely on HR.
 The best thing HR can do is offer technology that automates laborious processes and gives employees easy access to their financial information.
 Our mission is to help make the experience simple and clean by automating payroll integration and employee communications.
 Users can choose how hands-on or hands-off they want us to be by selecting their level of financial literacy.
 Whether they want us to do it all, guide them, or let them customize their own investments, we’re always here to help.

 What do you think is considered a “good” 401(k) offering in today’s workforce?

 AS: Employer match is key.
 A generous match sets your company apart to candidates and employees.
 A “good” 401(k) offering should also include auto-enrollment, which means employees are enrolled from the time they are eligible—unless they decide to opt-out.
 With auto-enrollment, participation increases to 80+ percent, whereas only 40 percent of employees typically enroll when it’s opt-in only.
 All of this encourages employees to save more.
 Auto-escalation, which automatically increases contributions over time, can also make a big impact on the lives of your employees.

-Given the integration between Vestwell and Namely, what do you think is the biggest benefit for mutual clients?
+Given the Vestwell and Namely product integration, what do you think is the biggest benefit for mutual clients?